 - M.A. in Ethnomusicology

 - M.A. in Ethnomusicology/Master of Library Science (M.L.S.)

 - M.A. in Ethnomusicology/Master of Information Science (M.I.S.)

 University of Texas at Austin

-University of Texas at Austin (UT) was ranked 67th out of 400 in the U.S. News & World Report world's best universities category in 2010 (www.usnews.com).
+University of Texas at Austin (UT) was tied at 52nd place out of 400 in the U.S. News & World Report best colleges category in 2016 (www.usnews.com).
 Its faculty ranked sixth in scholarly productivity for music specialties, according to a Chronicle of Higher Education 2007 review (www.chronicle.com).
 UT's Butler School of Music publishes two scholarly journals - Latin American Music Review and Asian Music.
 Its musicology/ethnomusicology program has 15 full-time faculty members.

 UT's Center for American Music houses the Texas Music Oral History Project and other collections ranging from Aaron Copland manuscripts to private Leadbelly recordings.
 Students can participate in Javanese, Middle Eastern, South American, Caribbean and other ensembles.
 Completion of a foreign language proficiency exam is required prior to graduation.
 Multiple funding options may be available through university fellowships.